SmartDataAnalytics/aksw-commons/docs/paths/paths.md

 This module only serves as a framework for more powerful path implementations, such as where segments are predicate expressions which filter columns of tables to matching rows.

-Essential features of Paths are both the string **de-/serialization** which makes them suitable in distributed computing as well as the **comparison** which allows for testing whether two references are equal and thus point to the same entity.
+Essential features of this path framework are both the string **de-/serialization** which makes paths suitable in distributed computing as well as the **comparison** which allows for testing whether two references are equal and thus point to the same entity.
 Any implementation for a custom segment type should therefore pay attention to these aspects.

 ## Examples